 This framework ensures a balanced ratio between comprehensive coverage, depth of content, and maintenance effort.

-Open the "Quizzes" section.
+Open the "Quizzes" section

-Create a new topic.
+Create a new topic

 Question Generation

-Question Types
+Question types

-Multiple Choice
+Multiple choice

-Free text with AI-supported feedback
+Free text with AI-assisted feedback

-Difficulty Levels
+Difficulty levels

 Reviewing and Publishing Questions